 Dual Enrollment courses are taught during the regular high school day at the high school and usually, though not always, by the high school instructor.

 Concurrent Enrollment courses are Bakersfield College courses taken outside of the regular high school day, and usually, though not always, taught at the college campus.
 For students interested in Concurrent Enrollment, go to High School Concurrent Enrollment.

 Articulated courses are career and technical education courses taught at the high school where the curriculum has been reviewed and approval by the Bakersfield College faculty.
 While dual and concurrent enrollment courses appear just as any other course on the transcript, credit for articulated courses appears as credit by exam and only when students receive a C or higher in the course.
-For more information about Articulation, go to https://www.bakersfieldcollege.edu/cte/articulation.
+For more information, go to our Articulation webpage.

 The grade(s) you earn in your Bakersfield College course(s) will become a part of your official college academic record.
 For students attending local service-area high schools, Bakersfield College sends a final semester grade report to the Registrar of the high school you listed on your application for admission.
 It is the student's responsibility to make sure they received high school credit.
 Check with your Registrar to be sure your Bakersfield College grade(s) posted to your high school transcripts.
 Students may also view their course grades by logging into their Bakersfield College account.